Tutorial

 plt.show()

-We can see a mix of both land and sea here, with slightly fewer returns on the ocean.
-A lot of the energy from the laser beam is absorbed in water, so it is typical to see low point density (or data gaps) over bodies of water.
-Remember this plot only displays 1/100th of the data, so there are many more points in the las file than are plotted here.
+We can see a mix of both land and sea here, with slightly fewer returns over the ocean.
+The z scale is stretched considerably compared to x and y.
+A lot of the energy from the laser beam is absorbed in water, so it is typical to see low point density over bodies of water.
+Remember this plot only displays 1/100th of the data, so there is a lot more data in the las file than is shown here.

-Lastly, we'll take a look at some of the derived (Level-3, or L3) data products generated from this point cloud data.
-NEON generates 5 different derived L3 products from the discrete data, summarized below.
+Lastly, we'll take a look at a derived (Level-3, or L3) data product generated from this point cloud data.
+NEON generates 5 different derived L3 products from the discrete data: Digital Terrain Model (DTM), Digital Surface Model (DSM), Canopy Height Model (CHM), Slope, and Aspect.

 import rasterio